hossamemamo/M2AD-From-Instructions-to-Assistance/README.md

  	`python run.py`
 ## Before starting
 1. Make sure to install all dependencies from the requirements file
-2. If you would like to test the MolMo model, please make sure to implement the small fix (2 lines to change) seen in https://huggingface.co/allenai/Molmo-7B-D-0924/discussions/41 (This is very important, otherwise the model will NOT run)
+2. If you would like to evaluate the MolMo model, please make sure to implement the small fix (2 lines to change) seen in https://huggingface.co/allenai/Molmo-7B-D-0924/discussions/41 (This is very important, otherwise the model will NOT run)
 ### Directory Structure
     .
     ├── configs/                 # Experiment configurations